-3.2 Vibrotactile.
-Vibrotactile walk indications shall be provided by a tactile arrow on the pushbutton that vibrates during the walk interval.
-Tactile arrow shall be located on the pushbutton that vibrates during the walk interval.
-Tactile arrow shall be located on the pushbutton, have high visual contrast (light on dark or dark on light), and shall be aligned parallel to the direction of travel on the associated crosswalk.
+3.1 Vibrotactile.
+Vibrotactile walk indications shall be provided by a tactile arrow on the pushbutton that vibrates during the walk interval have high visual contrast (light on dark or dark on light), and shall be aligned parallel to the direction of travel on the associated crosswalk.

-3.3 Audible.
-Accessible pedestrian signals shall have an audible walk indication during the walk interval only.
+3.2 Audible.
+The APS shall have an audible walk indication during the walk interval only.
 The audible walk indication shall be audible from the beginning of the associated crosswalk.

-3.4 Pushbutton signage.
-In addition to standard pedestrian sign requirements, all pushbuttons for the locations mentioned in 1.0 shall have additional signage to indicate crosswalk direction by use of a tactile arrow and the name of the street containing the crosswalk served by the audible pedestrian signal.
+3.3 Pushbutton Signage.
+In addition to standard pedestrian sign requirements, all pushbuttons shall have additional signage to indicate crosswalk direction by use of a tactile arrow and the name of the street containing the crosswalk served by the audible pedestrian signal.
 The sign shall be located immediately above the push button mechanism and parallel to the crosswalk controlled by the button.
 The street name shall be the name of the street or reasonable abbreviation whose crosswalk is controlled by the push button.
 Signage shall comply with ADA Accessibility Guidelines (ADAAG) 703.2 specifications for Braille and raised print.